- What is Experimental Design?

 Effects of Children of Occupational Exposures to Lead

 Researchers matched 33 children whose parents were exposed to lead at work with 33 children who were the same age and loved in the same neighborhood.
 Elevated levels of lead were found in the exposed children.
-This was attributed to levels of lead that the parents were exposed to at work, and poor hygiene practices of the parent.
-You can find a summary of this observational study here.
+This was attributed to levels of lead that the parents were exposed to at work, and poor hygiene practices of the parent (UPenn).

 Longitudinal research is an observational study of the same variables over time.
 Studies can last weeks, months or even decades.
 The term “longitudinal” is very broad, but generally means to collect data over more than one period, from the same participants(or very similar participants).
 According to sociologist Scott Menard, Ph.D., the research should also involve some comparison of data among or between periods.
 However, the longitudinal research doesn’t necessarily have to be collected over time.
 Data could be collected at one point in time but include retrospective data.
 For example, a participant could be asked about their prior exercise habits up to and including the time of the study.